 David Lechnyr, LCSW is a Certified Gottman Therapist (#436) providing structured, skills-based couples therapy via telehealth in Oregon and Arizona, and Relationship Coaching worldwide.
-He is one of 13 Certified Gottman Therapists in Oregon and one of 13 in Arizona, among fewer than 500 worldwide.
+He is one of 14 Certified Gottman Therapists in Oregon and one of 12 in Arizona.
 His approach integrates the Gottman Method, Cognitive Behavioral Therapy, and Internal Family Systems to help couples identify destructive patterns and build concrete skills for de-escalation, repair, and communication.

 You’re Here Because Something Isn’t Working